-In the Agile software development, continuous and seamless build integration is a requisite criterion for a quality application.
+In Agile software development, continuous and seamless build integration is a requisite criterion for a quality application.
 Unlike the traditional waterfall development approach, the Agile stipulates that a mature piece of code is developed and delivered at every iteration.
 This necessitated the practice of ongoing code integration in software engineering.
-First applied in Extreme Programming, it keeps gaining popularity and has triggered the nascence of various tools for continuous integration (CI) that help development teams merge their results.
+First applied in Extreme Programming, it keeps gaining traction and has triggered the nascence of a number of popular tools in agile software development, in particular, those for continuous integration (CI), that help development teams merge their results.

 The Continuous Integration (CI) Practice